Rosewood Center: Fire and closure

 On Sunday, March 8, 2009, one of Rosewood's vacant buildings was destroyed by fire.
 The building had previously been approved for demolition, so firefighters allowed the building to burn rather than attempt to put it out.
 The Maryland State Fire Marshal investigated the fire as possible arson.

 The State of Maryland Department of Health and Mental Hygiene closed Rosewood on June 30, 2009.

+It was used as a training location for the Maryland state police until 2013, when a police officer in training was shot and killed on the location during a training exercise.

 At the Maryland State Archives in Annapolis there is a large collection of historic photos that illustrates the care of the Rosewood residents, and records related to patients and the administration of the hospital.

 Future plans

 The Rosewood Center borders the Owings Mills campus of Stevenson University.
 Future expansion of Stevenson University may include acquisition of the Rosewood Center land, in whole or in part.
 Following resolution of environmental and surveyor issues, Stevenson announced in June 2017 that they were granted permission to acquire the Rosewood Center.
 Plans for the site include expansion for the School of Education and additional athletic fields.
+Stevenson University assumed ownership of the property on September 25, 2020.
+Construction was completed in 2022 for the Owings Mills East campus and athletic fields opened in fall of 2022.